erikma/Stuff/README.md

 Git is built into Raspbian as a default package so we can usually just use it.

 1. After rebooting, the console should show a prompt like `pi@PiGameServer:~ $" which tells us we're in the user directory ("~") of the current user pi on PiGameServer.
-1. Run `git clone https://github.com/erikma/Stuff .` to clone this repo to your Pi user directory.
-We're deliberately installing it in the default user directory.
-If you're savvy you can clone it into a subdirectory.
-The instructions below assume you ran the command above.
+1. Run `git clone https://github.com/erikma/Stuff` to clone this repo to your Pi user directory under the 'Stuff' directory/folder.
+1. Change to the Stuff directory using the `cd ./Stuff` command.
 1. Make our two main scripts runnable on your system using the following commands:
 ```
 chmod +x upgradeMinecraft.sh